 *=my current understanding, which I’m sure will evolve with experiences.

-, the independent non-profit working globally with business, government and other organisations to solve complex sustainability challenges, from 2003-2016.
+My story.
+My career direction comes out of working at Forum for the Future, the independent non-profit working globally with business, government and other organisations to solve complex sustainability challenges, from 2003-2016.

 For the last few years I’ve been leading Forum’s work with business, especially on how companies can be more successful by creating a sustainable future.
 I’ve also been a member of the Senior Management Team, part of setting strategy, making operational decisions, and running the Sustainable Business team.